e-manlangit/Coles-Supermarket/README.md

 # Project-Background
 Coles Supermarket, founded in 1914, is an Australian supermarket chain that sells produce, liquor, essential items, and financial services, such as credit cards.

 The company provided information from Q1 and Q2 from FY24 on store performance, geographics, and revenue and sales performance.
-This project thoroughly analyze and synthesizes this over critical insights that will improve Coles' success.
+This project thoroughly analyzes and synthesizes this over critical insights that will improve Coles' success.

 Insights and recommendations are provided on the following key areas: